 The company will need to hire people with experience of installing and managing SD-WAN networks then design the network, source the equipment and handle management and maintenance.
 This entails multiple contracts, different service levels and separate invoices, which it is usually somebody’s job to manage.
 When something goes wrong, there may be numerous suppliers to call, each of whom might blame one of the others for the problem.

 A managed service, in contrast, means that the business can focus on what it does best and leave network management to the experts.
 In many cases, any problems that arise will be identified and fixed before the customer is even aware of them.
 On the rare occasion when something does go wrong, managed services give you one person to call, whose responsibility is to get things working again, as quickly as possible.
 This can be particularly important for highly regulated industries, such as healthcare and finance, where compliance and continuity of service can be important considerations for how the network is managed.

-We would recommend at least talking to a managed services provider before you make a decision on SD-WAN because it might be more cost effective to have the network installed and managed by a third party.
+We would recommend at least talking to a managed services provider before you make a decision on an SD-WAN strategy because it might be more cost effective to have the network installed and managed by a third party.